 Photo on Unsplash by Clint Adair

-The table below illustrates the distinct characteristics of programs versus Policy, Systems, and Environmental (PSE) approaches.
+The table below illustrates the distinct characteristics of programs versus policy, system, and environmental (PSE) approaches.

 Systems change involves transforming and redesigning the practices and structures within organizations, institutions, or networks to promote better health outcomes.
 Systems change addresses problems on a fundamental level and often works hand-in-hand with policy change.
 An example of a systems change is the creation of a Farm-to-School initiative that creates processes to rebuild healthy food systems in school by serving local produce in the cafeteria and instituting food education opportunities in the classroom.

-Environmental change involves transforming the economic, social, or physical contexts in the lived-environment that affect health outcomes.
-Environmental change strategies are often used in conjunction with other strategies to improve population health.
-Examples of environmental change include increasing the number of community garden plots on vacant land to grow community engagement and improve food security, and changing organizational procedures to include weekend clinic hours or to provide free wellness courses for the patient population.
+Environmental change involves transforming the economic, social, or physical contexts in the lived, physical environments that affect health outcomes.
+Environmental change strategies are often used in conjunction with other policy and system strategies to improve population health.
+Examples of environmental change include building bike lanes and sidewalks to promote physical activity, changing organizational procedures to include evening and weekend community health clinic hours, or reducing exposure to environmental toxins and pollution.

 Learning from Communities Across the Country: Stories of Policy, System, and Environmental Change